JonnieFiveBikes/HCL_Commerce_Store/UPDATES.md

 This version of the React Store Application optionally includes support HCL Digital Experience if content is returned from a Marketing Spot that references a DX external content type.

+### 2021/03/19 HCL Commerce Version 9.1.6 - Refreshed Store Application

+The React Store Application (Emerald and Sapphire) has been updated with the following enhancements:

+1. Re-designed "Sign-in and Registration" page.
+1. Support for multiple languages using language dropdown menu.
+1. Support for forgot password resetting flow.
+1. Support for expired password resetting flow.
+1. Support for HCL Commerce CSR react app.

+This version of the React Store Application requires corresponding HCL Commerce CSR React App Version 9.1.6 to enable Customer Service capability.

 ## Limitations

 The list of latest features delivered in the React Store Applications are described for Emerald: